warptools/warpforge-site/src/api-specs/data-execution-formulas/layers.md

 ## In superbrief:

 1. Content — filesystems, and their hashes.
-2. Execution — hashes go in, something is exec’d, hashes come out.
+2. Execution — hashes go in, something is exec'd, hashes come out.
 3. Plans — multiple steps of execution are described in advance.
 4. Intentions — a templating system can crank out plans.